hnvt1989/kid_chat/README.md

 ## Notes

 The application attempts to use OpenAI's API.
-If no API key is provided or the request fails, Whiskers will reply with a default error message.
+If no API key is provided or the request fails, Hailey will reply with a default error message.